FRC-Utilities/QDriverStation/README.md

 Joystick input is achieved with SDL 2.0, which is a cross-platform library for C/C++.

 The actual code that moves and manages a FRC robot is found in a [separate repository](https://github.com/WinT-3794/LibDS), which you can use in your own Qt projects or change it to support older (and future) communication protocols.
-Please check the [progress](https://github.com/WinT-3794/LibDS#progress) section for more info.

 We are also developing a **mobile version** of the QDriverStation.
 [Check it here](https://github.com/wint-3794/ds-mobile)!